Audaz (wrestler)

-Audaz (Spanish for "Audacious", born November 27, 1997, in Oaxaca City) is a Mexican luchador enmascarado, or masked professional wrestler working for the Mexican professional wrestling promotion Consejo Mundial de Lucha Libre (CMLL), portraying a tecnico ("Good guy") wrestling character.
+Audaz (Spanish for "Audacious", born November 27, 1997, in Oaxaca City) is a Mexican professional wrestler working for the promotion Consejo Mundial de Lucha Libre (CMLL), portraying a tecnico ("Good guy") wrestling character.
 His real name is not a matter of public record, as is often the case with masked wrestlers in Mexico where their private lives are kept a secret from the wrestling fans.

 His billed nickname is El Avión Humano (Spanish for The Human Plane).

 His father was also a wrestler, going by the name Furia Poblana.
 Audaz also has a brother who has worked for CMLL occasionally in Guadalajara, and in IWRG among other places under the ring names Fire Man and later Ei Bi Ci (or Ei Bi Si).
 His uncle has also worked under the ring name Fiero.

 Career

 Before getting into lucha libre, Audaz was a centre-back for Mexican football team Jaguares de Chiapas in their youth academy.
 He made his debut under the ring name Fiero in 2011.